 Voters are deluged by political ads that have misleading fine-print disclosures about who's paying for them.
-More than $475 million was spent on ballot measures in California in 2012 alone, almost all of it hidden behind deceptive names like "Stop Special Interest Money Now" or the "2012 Auto Insurance Discounts Act".
+More than $640 million was spent on ballot measures in California in 2012 and 2014 alone, almost all of it hidden behind deceptive names like "Stop Special Interest Money Now".

-SB 52, the California DISCLOSE Act (sponsored by the California Clean Money Campaign) will stop special interests from hiding behind fake names by requiring ballot measure ads to clearly show their three largest original funders (two in the case of radio ads).
-They'll have to show the actual corporations, unions, or millionaires that paid for the ads.
+AB 700, the California DISCLOSE Act (sponsored by the California Clean Money Campaign) will stop special interests from hiding behind fake names by requiring political ads to clearly show their three largest true funders (one in the case of radio ads).

-Sign the petition for SB 52 to demand the legislature pass it now!
+Sign the petition for AB 700 to demand the legislature pass it now!